julijane/letter-spacing/README.md

 The point is: Don't blindly add random npm packages, especially if they contain code you could easily duplicate into your own project like the oneliners from this project.

+## Final Disclaimer

+This packages might be fit for some purpose but it is hereby declared unfit for any purpose.
+If you don't understand, you probably shouldn't use this package.
+If you do, you probably wouldn't use this package.